The sky's the limit for four young flyers with sight loss!

 "While, ultimately, it’s a matter of the instructor’s judgement, the young people will have a chance to pull back on the control column and feel the aircraft rising.
 They will also experience turning, flying level, climbing and descending.

 "We know that blind and partially-sighted flyers are likely to get much more out of the experience than those who do have sight.
 They 'feel' flight and appreciate the various gravitational and other forces acting on the aircraft that are often lost on others.
 We hope they have a great day in the air.

-"It's worth pointing out, too, that - while most training flights take place below cloud-level - in cloud, and at night, sight is actually of very little help to you."
+"It's worth pointing out, too, that - while most training flights take place below cloud-level - in the clouds, and at night, sight is actually of very little help to you."

 The instructors and the planes have been provided by flight school Tayside Aviation, based at Dundee Airport.
 Jim Watt, managing director, said: "It's great to share the excitement of taking to the skies with young people that normally would not be given that opportunity."

 Air Vice-Marshal Ross Paterson, Air Officer Scotland, has also been part of expanding the Flying Aces scheme to include disabled and disadvantaged youngsters.
 “We’re delighted to see how much all of the young people involved in our scheme not only enjoy their flying here at Dundee but are also really inspired to feel that they can get on and do other things too," he said.